eXascaleInfolab/orbits_repro/README.md

 ___
 ## Results
 The results of each experiment will be added to one of these folders: `Results`, `ResultsLONG` or `ResultsORBITS`.
-For each path,  please replace `%dataset%` by the name of a dataset (drift10, motion, bafu or soccer).
+For each path,  please replace `%dataset%` by the name of each dataset (drift10, motion, bafu or soccer).

   - Figure 5:
      - RMSE: